Chibi-Robo! Zip Lash: Legacy

 Due to Chibi-Robo!
 Zip Lash's critical and commercial failure, it is considered the final game in the series; As of 2022, Skip Ltd. has not made any games since 2015.
-In August 2020, it was widely speculated the company had closed down, citing evidence such as an HTTP 403 error when opening the company website, the CEO's removal of the website from his Twitter profile, and new occupation of the company's building.
+In August 2020, it was widely speculated the company had closed down, citing evidence such as a HTTP 403 error when opening the company website, the CEO's removal of the website from his Twitter profile, and new occupation of the company's building.

 In January 2018, Nintendo tweeted a picture of "Fiery Chibi-Robo"; Chibi-Robo being depicted on fire.
-This led to speculation a "Nintendo Direct" would follow and a new Chibi-Robo game was going to be announced.
+This led to speculation that a Nintendo Direct would follow and a new Chibi-Robo game was going to be announced.
 The following day, a "Nintendo Direct Mini" was released without mention of a new Chibi-Robo game.
-The image of "Fiery Chibi-Robo" has become a meme in the Nintendo community as representation of excitement for a "Nintendo Direct".
+The image of "Fiery Chibi-Robo" has become a meme in the Nintendo community as representation of excitement for a Nintendo Direct.